Bluemix-Watson-Labs/WatsonKnowledgeStudioLab/README.md

 In this lesson, you will learn how to add documents to a workspace that can be annotated by human annotators.

-### About this task

-For more information about adding documents, see [Adding documents to a workspace](/docs/services/watson-knowledge-studio?topic=watson-knowledge-studio-documents-for-annotation#wks_projadd).

 ### Procedure

 1. Download the <a target="_blank" href="https://watson-developer-cloud.github.io/doc-tutorial-downloads/knowledge-studio/documents-new.csv" download>`documents-new.csv`